Sunshine to Snowflakes

 Hurry Up Hurry Up Santa Claus

 "Hurry Up Hurry Up Santa Claus" is a new Christmas song with a nostalgic swing feel, beautiful harmonies and that signature Al Jardine vocal.
-Originally released in 2015 to raise money for children with cancer, the song is currently available as a digital download on CD Baby.
+Originally released in 2015 to raise money for children with cancer, the song is currently available as a digital download in the iTunes music store, Amazon and CD Baby.
 Stay tuned for more buying options and thanks for all your support.
 Merry Christmas and hurry up hurry up Santa Claus!

 Click here to purchase through CD Baby